charles-uno/charles-uno.github.io/_posts/2016-05-27-the-abridged-skywalker-paradigm.md

 In the immediate aftermath of the destruction of the Death Star, Leia and Vader lose contact with one another.
 Vader, who has by now learned that Kenobi brainwashed his son and entangled him in their schemes, is anxious to reestablish communication.
 He sends spy drones to all corners of the galaxy to find them.

 Upon finding the Rebel base, Vader launches an unnecessarily-large invasion of Hoth.
-This is an opportunity to build his political capital; after all, the Rebellion just carried out a massive terrorist attack against an Imperial military base!
+This is an opportunity to build his political capital; after all, the Rebellion just carried out a massive terrorist attack against an Imperial military facility!
 To ensure the safety of Luke and Leia, he leads the attack himself.
 He considers all other Rebels, as well as Imperial soldiers, to be expendable.

 During the Battle of Hoth, Luke's bloodlust and sense of invincibility make him a force be behold on the battlefield.
 When his snowspeeder crashes, he doesn't pause to check if his unconscious friend Dak is alive.
 Instead, he salvages the grappling cable and uses it to single-handedly destroy an Imperial walker.